diffplug/atplug/README.md

 	+ Gradle plugin: [`com.diffplug.gradle.autosgi`](https://plugins.gradle.org/plugin/com.diffplug.gradle.autosgi)
 	+ Contributions welcome for maven, ant, etc.

 It is currently in production usage at [DiffPlug](https://www.diffplug.com); extracting it into an opensource project is a WIP.
-Will reach 1.0 by Devoxx US (March 2017).

 ## How it works